Iscariot474/1st-Docker-CI-CD-/README.md

 I'm using the following command after installing Docker Desktop:

-docker run -d -p 80:80 docker/getting-started
+----> docker run -d -p 80:80 docker/getting-started

 Once it has started, you can open your browser to http://localhost

+This project has a docker-compose.yml file, which will start the mkdocs application on your local machine and help you see changes instantly.

+----> docker compose up

 Enjoy 🤹🏽‍♂️